 Overview

-Connect passion with purpose.
+Who we are.
+We protect lives.
 The Georgia Department of Public Health is the lead agency entrusted by the people of Georgia to proudly protect lives and promote healthy lifestyles in diverse communities statewide.
-We are committed to the health of the population of Georgia as our work impacts past, present and future generations.
+We are committed to preventing disease, injury, and disability; promoting health and well-being; and preparing the State of Georgia for responding to disasters.

 Job Responsibilities